openvinotoolkit/openvino/ngraph/python/BUILDING.md

-# Building the Python API for nGraph
+# Building the nGraph Python* API

 You can build the nGraph Python API from sources by following instructions in this document.
 A Python wheel is a portable package which will allow you to install nGraph in your Python distribution, or dedicated virtual environment.

-## Build nGraph Python Wheels on Linux or MacOS
+## Linux* and macOS*

 ### Prerequisites

 In order to build the nGraph Python wheel, you will need to install a few packages.

-On Ubuntu 20.04 LTS you can use the following instructions to install the required packages, including Python and Cython.
+On Ubuntu* 20.04 LTS you can use the following instructions to install the required packages, including Python and Cython.

     apt install git wget build-essential cmake
     apt install python3 python3-dev python3-pip python3-virtualenv python-is-python3

-On MacOS you can use [Homebrew](https://brew.sh) to install required packages:
+On macOS you can use [Homebrew](https://brew.sh) to install required packages:

     brew install cmake
     brew install automake